awsdocs/aws-codedeploy-user-guide/doc_source/deployments-local.md

 + You want to run a different set of events without having to update the AppSpec file\.
 + You want to run a single event hook as an exception to what's in the AppSpec file, such as `ApplicationStop`\.

 If you don't specify **DownloadBundle** and **Install** events in the override list, they will run before all the event hooks you do specify\.
-If you include **DownloadBundle** and **Install** in the list of `--events` options, they must be preceded only by events that normally run before them in AWS CodeDeploy deployments\.
+If you include **DownloadBundle** and **Install** in the list of `--events` options, they must be preceded only by events that normally run before them in CodeDeploy deployments\.
 For information, see [AppSpec 'hooks' Section](reference-appspec-file-structure-hooks.md)\.

 **\-c**, **\-\-agent\-configuration\-file**

 The location of a configuration file to use for the deployment, if you store it in a location other than the default\.
 A configuration file specifies alternatives to other default values and behaviors for a deployment\.

 By default, configuration files are stored in `/etc/codedeploy-agent/conf/codedeployagent.yml` \(Amazon Linux, RHEL, or Ubuntu Server instances\) or `C:/ProgramData/Amazon/CodeDeploy/conf.yml` \(Windows Server\)\.
-For more information, see [AWS CodeDeploy Agent Configuration Reference](reference-agent-configuration.md)\.
+For more information, see [CodeDeploy Agent Configuration Reference](reference-agent-configuration.md)\.

 **\-h**, **\-\-help**